Zhangjinggao Yangtze River Bridge

 The Zhangjinggao Yangtze River Bridge (张靖皋长江大桥) is an under construction suspension bridge over the Yangtze River in Zhangjiagang, China.

 Locale

-The bridge spans the Yangtze River and is located between the cities of Zhangjiagang, Suzhou, Jingjiang, Taizhou, and Rugao, Nantong.
+The bridge spans the Yangtze River and is located between the cities of Zhangjiagang, Jingjiang, and Rugao.
 It is 28 kilometers downstream from the Jiangyin Yangtze River Bridge and 16 kilometers upstream from the Husutong Yangtze River Bridge.

 Description

 With a central span of 2,300 m, it will become the longest suspension bridge in the world by 2028, surpassing the Çanakkale Bridge by a full 277 m.

 The main tower of the Zhangjinggao Yangtze River Bridge is 350 m tall, equivalent to the height of a 125-story building, and will become the tallest suspension bridge tower in the world upon completion.